 Skip to main content

-The Carbon Intensity Indicator (CII) is an operational measure adopted by the IMO to be implemented in 2023, describing the CO2 emission intensity of a vessel.
+The Carbon Intensity Indicator (CII) is an operational measure adopted by the IMO describing the CO2 emission intensity of a vessel.
 CII will determine the maximum steaming speed for large parts of the global fleet.
 From 2023 and onwards, the maximum sailing speed of a ship will likely need to reduce each year in order to comply with regulation.
-By mapping CII exposure, we can help shipowners and charterers better understand if speed reduction is a viable option for compliance, or if alternative measures are needed.
+By mapping CII exposure, we can help shipowners and charterers with CII reporting to better understand if speed reduction is a viable option for compliance, or if alternative measures are needed.

 Speak to our specialists